 Posted 1 year ago

-This is an 1938 German photo postcard for the Mercedes-Benz Racing Team. -- This is an unused, autographed photo card.
+- 1938 German photo postcard for the Mercedes-Benz Racing Team

-PRINT INFORMATION: Aufnahme (photograph) by Lang-Kurz - Stuttgart (Mercedes-Benz Karte)
+- Aufnahme (photo) by Lang-Kurz - Stuttgart (Mercedes-Benz Karte)